 Your digital agency will understand what data is being captured, where it is being stored and transferred.
 While it can’t take the lead on your data mapping, it can be a valuable tool in getting the right level of detail.
 Work in collaboration with your agency to understand what data you have in each system they interact with, where the data is, how it is stored, and the security of that data.

-With the clock truly ticking closer and closer to May 25, 2018, have you considered all of the points raised in this article already?
-How ready do you feel?
-How clearly have you defined your data?
-Have you communicated to the relevant roles within your company/agency, etc., exactly how GDPR touches them?
-Maybe there is someone leading the valiant GDPR cause in your organization?
+Now that GDPR is well and truly here, how confident are you that you made a success of being fully compliant?
+How clearly did you define your data?
+Did you communicate to the relevant roles within your company/agency, etc., exactly how GDPR touches them?
+Maybe there is still someone leading the valiant GDPR cause in your organization?
 Please tell us your opinions and give us your feedback in our comments section.
-We would love to get you involved in this very hot topic and learn about your experiences.
+We would love to get you involved in this still very hot topic and learn about your experiences.

 The topic of GDPR is one that is dear to our hearts.
 Check out some of the critical points you should be addressing here.